By the end of this section, you will be able to:

 A stronger exchange rate, of course, makes it more difficult for exporters to sell their goods abroad while making imports cheaper, so a trade deficit (or a reduced trade surplus) results.
 Thus, a budget deficit can easily result in an inflow of foreign financial capital, a stronger exchange rate, and a trade deficit.

-You can also imagine interest rates are driving the exchange rate appreciation.
-As we explained earlier in Figure 17.5, a budget deficit increases demand in markets for domestic financial capital, raising the domestic interest rate.
+You can also imagine this appreciation of the exchange rate as being driven by interest rates.
+As explained earlier in Budget Deficits and Interest Rates in Fiscal Policy, Investment, and Economic Growth, a budget deficit increases demand in markets for domestic financial capital, raising the domestic interest rate.
 A higher interest rate will attract an inflow of foreign financial capital, and appreciate the exchange rate in response to the increase in demand for U.S. dollars by foreign investors and a decrease in supply of U. S. dollars.
 Because of higher interest rates in the United States, Americans find U.S. bonds more attractive than foreign bonds.
 When Americans are buying fewer foreign bonds, they are supplying fewer U.S. dollars.
-U.S. dollar appreciation leads to a larger trade deficit (or reduced surplus).
-The connections between inflows of foreign investment capital, interest rates, and exchange rates are all just different ways of drawing the same economic connections: a larger budget deficit can result in a larger trade deficit, although do not expect the connection to be one-to-one.
+The depreciation of the U.S. dollar leads to a larger trade deficit (or reduced surplus).
+The connections between inflows of foreign investment capital, interest rates, and exchange rates are all just different ways of drawing the same economic connections: a larger budget deficit can result in a larger trade deficit, although the connection should not be expected to be one-to-one.

 From Budget Deficits to International Economic Crisis

-We lay out step-by-step the economic story of how an outflow of international financial capital can cause a deep recession in the Exchange Rates and International Capital Flows chapter.
+The economic story of how an outflow of international financial capital can cause a deep recession is laid out, step-by-step, in the Exchange Rates and International Capital Flows chapter.
 When international financial investors decide to withdraw their funds from a country like Turkey, they increase the supply of the Turkish lira and reduce the demand for lira, depreciating the lira exchange rate.
 When firms and the government in a country like Turkey borrow money in international financial markets, they typically do so in stages.
 First, banks in Turkey borrow in a widely used currency like U.S. dollars or euros, then convert those U.S. dollars to lira, and then lend the money to borrowers in Turkey.
-If the lira's exchange rate value depreciates, then Turkey’s banks will find it impossible to repay the international loans that are in U.S. dollars or euros.
+If the value of the lira exchange rate depreciates, then Turkey’s banks will find it impossible to repay the international loans that are in U.S. dollars or euros.

 What are the risks of chronic large deficits in the United States?

 If a government runs large budget deficits for a sustained period of time, what can go wrong?
-According to a recent Brookings Institution report, a key risk of a large budget deficit is that government debt may grow too high compared to the country’s GDP growth.
+According to a recent report by the Brookings Institution, a key risk of a large budget deficit is that government debt may grow too high compared to the country’s GDP growth.
 As debt grows, the national savings rate will decline, leaving less available in financial capital for private investment.
 The impact of chronically large budget deficits is as follows:

 - As the population ages, there will be an increasing demand for government services that may cause higher government deficits.
 Government borrowing and its interest payments will pull resources away from domestic investment in human capital and physical capital that is essential to economic growth.